-The Time Bob Dylan Went Country on ‘Nashville Skyline’
+50 Years Ago: Bob Dylan Goes Country on ‘Nashville Skyline’

-Having hinted as his intentions on the more rustic John Wesley Harding, Bob Dylan dove head-long into deep country for 1969’s Nashville Skyline — a striking retrenchment for the fiery protest singer just as the ’60s were taking an ugly turn.
+Having hinted as his intentions on the more rustic John Wesley Harding in late 1967, Bob Dylan dove head-long into deep country for 1969's Nashville Skyline -- a striking retrenchment for the fiery protest singer just as the '60s were taking an ugly turn.

 Released in April 1969, the album found Dylan in a quiet place, after his own turbulent experiment with electrifying folk music.
 He had taken an opportunity after a motorcycle accident to reconnect with family life, and his music had become more personal.
 "The songs reflect more of the inner me than the songs of the past," Dylan told Newsweek at the time.

 As such, a series of shocking assassinations, riots in American streets and an escalation in the Vietnam War would be met by some of the most bucolic work of Dylan's career.
 The cover of the album finds him looking almost deliriously content.
 Critics like Clinton Heylin, in Behind the Shades, bitterly questioned this turn of events.
 But fans, perhaps shell-shocked themselves over the way the decade had turned, pushed the charming, determinedly happy Nashville Skyline to No. 3 in the U.S. and to the top of the charts in the U.K.

 "The beauty of the album is that it is totally undemanding," critic Robert Christgau argued in the Village Voice.
 Paul Nelson, writing in 1969 for Rolling Stone, called the album "a reminder that Dylan has always been capable of tenderness."